The Schulz Museum is excited to offer in-person classes. See below for class descriptions and registration information.

 Blast Off!
 (Grades 1-3)

 Blast off into a week of space exploration!
-Learn about planets, constellations, and comets through hands-on activities—create a nebula in a jar, design light-up constellations, build and test a space lander, and launch water rockets!
+Learn about planets, constellations, and comets.
+Create a nebula in a jar, design light-up constellations, build and test a space lander, launch water rockets, and learn about Snoopy’s connection to NASA.

 Fantasy Creatures and Worlds (Grades 4-6)